 Group phonebook entries can only be made from existing phonebook IDs.
 If you want to add a new fax or e-mail address to a group phonebook entry, you must first make it an individual phonebook entry.

 The RightFax Printer Client is only available for Windows workstations and requires several other applications to work (Microsoft .Net Framework and Microsoft Visual runtime).
-Given the limited functionality and additional departmental IT Pro support required, RightFax users should assess if the Print to Fax Print Driver would truly be beneficial. encourages all RightFax users to contact their departmental IT pro before installing the Print to Fax Print Driver.
+Given the limited functionality and additional departmental IT Pro support required, RightFax users should assess if the Print to Fax Print Driver would truly be beneficial.
+Technology Services encourages all RightFax users to contact their departmental IT pro before installing the Print to Fax Print Driver.

 No. The RightFax Print to Fax Print Driver is only available for Windows workstations.
 As well, it only supports print-to-fax of Microsoft applications (Word, Excel, PowerPoint, OneNote, etc).